-This post was contributed by Tony D. Dick, Esq., an attorney in McNees Wallace & Nurick LLC's Labor & Employment Practice Group in Columbus, Ohio.
+This post was contributed by Paul D. Clouser, an Attorney in McNees Wallace & Nurick LLC's Labor & Employment Practice Group in Lancaster, Pennsylvania.

 One tool available to employers to limit workers' compensation benefit payments is the so called "fellow employee" limitation.
 In general, absent a full recovery from a work-related injury, an employer is obligated to pay partial disability benefits equal to 2/3 the difference between the pre-injury average weekly wage and the current earnings of the employee, who is often working with restrictions.
 In situations where that employee has an elevated average weekly wage due to significant past overtime, the partial disability rate can seem "artificially" high.
 Section 306(b)(1) of the Act contains a seldom used provision limiting the payment of partial disability benefits in these circumstance.
 It states:

 [I]n no instance shall an employee receiving compensation under this section receive more in compensation and wages combined, than the current wages of a fellow employee in employment similar to that in which the employee was engaged at the time of injury.

 Likewise if an employer can prove that an employee's shortfall in wages is the result of economic circumstances affecting all employees and unrelated to that employee's work related physical impairment, a defense to the payment of partial disability benefits is also available.

 On February 4, 2015, the Commonwealth Court addressed and affirmed these principles in the case of Janice Donahay v.
 WCAB.
 Ms. Donahay was a team leader and residential services assistant for Skills of Central PA, which operates group homes for mentally challenged adults.
 In February 2011, Donahay sustained a ruptured biceps tendon while assisting a large resident.
 The resident had difficulty walking due to a leg problem and had been leaning heavily on Donahay while ambulating.